 - Student Employment: Many students seek part-time positions at the University of Michigan and in the surrounding community.
 University of Michigan job postings are available online, and openings support online applications.
 Learn more and see additional postings via the U-M Student Employment Office.

 Funding Outside the School of Public Health

 Because costs vary, finding funding requires a non-linear, multi-pronged approach—rather than a one-time event, funding is an ongoing consideration.
 The University of Michigan Library has an excellent online resource tailored specifically to public health students that categorizes funding opportunities, databases, and fellowships for Michigan Public Health students, including at organizations and centers within the University of Michigan (and at many outside of it).
 Below are additional resources for helping you identify funding opportunities at the University of Michigan and beyond.

 - ASPPH Scholarship Search

 - University of Michigan Rackham Graduate School

 Before we can send you the Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status” (this document is used in obtaining an F-1 visa to enter the United States), you must provide the documentation listed below to Admissions.
 Note that the University of Michigan is required by U.S. government regulations to obtain documentation proving that you have adequate financial resources for your expenses and the expenses of your dependents.
 You are required to certify the availability of sufficient funds in the form of bank statements and/or proof of support from a sponsor.
-Additional visa and travel information is located here.
+Additional visa and travel information is located on the International Center website.